ssciwr/mobile-phone-network-analysis/README.md

 You can also run this directly by running `notebooks/syntheticdata.ipynb` which will also allow you to tweak the characteristics of the generated dataset.

-## License
+## License + Copyright

+This repository is the outcome of a collaboration between Steffen Knoblauch ([GIScience Research Group](https://www.geog.uni-heidelberg.de/gis/index_en.html), Heidelberg University) and Dominic Kempf ([Scientific Software Center](https://ssc.iwr.uni-heidelberg.de), Heidelberg University).
 The software in this repository is provided under the MIT license.